tonydalziel/Easy-A-Hackathon/README.md

-# ChAiN - Blockchain-Powered AI Agent Marketplace
+# Omnideal - Blockchain-Powered Agentic Marketplace

 > A revolutionary AI-powered procurement and e-commerce platform built on the Algorand blockchain that enables autonomous AI agents to make purchasing decisions, process payments, and manage merchant listings through smart contracts.